Essential Oil Substitution Chart & FREE Substitute Customizer

 Energy and Exercise

-When energy is low and if just needing a jot of power before working out, try peppermint essential oil.
-Its menthol aroma give an invigorating experience with each use, it can also ease headaches and tension too.
+When energy is low, or you just need a jot of power before working out, try peppermint essential oil.
+Its menthol aroma gives an invigorating experience with each use.
+It can also ease headaches and tension.

 • Rosemary